Robert Falcon Scott

-Before his appointment to lead the Discovery expedition, Scott had a career as a naval officer in the Royal Navy.
-In 1899, he had a chance encounter with Sir Clements Markham, the president of the Royal Geographical Society, and thus learned of a planned Antarctic expedition, which he soon volunteered to lead.
-Having taken this step, his name became inseparably associated with the Antarctic, the field of work to which he remained committed during the final 12 years of his life.
+Before his appointment to lead the Discovery expedition, Scott had a career as a Royal Navy officer.
+In 1899, he had a chance encounter with Sir Clements Markham, the president of the Royal Geographical Society (RGS), and learned of a planned Antarctic expedition, which he soon volunteered to lead.
+His name became inseparably associated with the Antarctic, the field of work to which he remained committed during the final years of his life.

 Following the news of his death, Scott became a celebrated hero, a status reflected by memorials erected across the UK.
 However, in the last decades of the 20th century, questions were raised about his competence and character.
 Commentators in the 21st century have regarded Scott more positively after assessing the temperature drop below -40 C in March 1912, and after re-discovering Scott's written orders of October 1911, in which he had instructed the dog teams to meet and assist him on the return trip.